Haivision/srt/docs/socket-groups.md

 link - however in reality the share of the load is calculated as a percentage that particular link's weight comprises among the sum of all weight values.
-Additionally, a value of 0 is special and it is translated into the arithmetic average of all non-zero weighted links.
+Additionally, a value of 0 is special and it is translated into the arithmetic average of all non-zero weighted links, and if all links have weight 0, all links have equal share.
 Be careful here with the non-established and broken links.
 For example, if you have 3 links with weight 10, 20 and 30, it results in a load balance of 16.6%, 33.3% and 50% respectively.
 However if the second link